 A Small But Great Start

-Instead of going through the effort of designing a chip that could only be used for a calculator, Hoff made a general-purpose processor that executed a calculator program, but like a computer, could be used for anything else.
-In the early 1970s, computer CPUs were the size of a refrigerator and cost hundreds of thousands of dollars.
-Thus began the new world of general-purpose CPUs on a chip, and since then, billions have been produced (see microprocessor and microcontroller).
+Instead of designing a calculator chip, Hoff made a general-purpose processor that could be used for any processing task.
+In those days, computer CPUs were the size of a refrigerator and cost hundreds of thousands of dollars.
+Thus began the new world of general-purpose CPUs on a chip, and since then, hundreds of billions have been produced (see

 The 4004 CPU